-Other: Rayners Lane district centre primary
+Other: Rayners Lane district centre primary shop-

-2.13 The site is located within Rayners Lane district centre and comprises five single-storey units and land at the rear on Alexandra Avenue to the south of Rayners Lane Underground station.
-It is suitable for replacement/increased retail floorspace at ground floor/basement level with residential above.
+2.11 The site is located within Rayners Lane district centre and comprises five single-storey units and land at the rear on Alexandra Avenue to the south of Rayners Lane Underground station.
+It is suitable for replacement/ increased retail floorspace at ground floor/basement level with residential above.
 The design and layout of any proposals must be sensitive to the heritage of Rayners Lane, in particular the neighbouring listed station building which should remain the prominent visual feature in the approach from Imperial Drive and Alexandra Avenue.
+As the site is adjacent to London Underground infrastructure, early consultation with Transport for London's infrastructure protection team will be required.

-Site: R3 Harrow West Conservative Association and Hallmark Cars, Village Way, Rayners Lane
+Harrow West Conservative Association and Hallmark Cars, Village Way, Rayners Lane

-Existing Use: Harrow West Conservative Association, Curves
+Harrow West Conservative Association, Curves